-52 2019 UK Government greenhouse gas emissions target
+51 2019 UK Government greenhouse gas emissions target

-53 Norfolk County Council has adopted a target of achieving net zero carbon emissions by 2030 for council owned land and buildings and for travel.
+52 Norfolk County Council has adopted a target of achieving net zero carbon emissions by 2030 for council owned land and buildings and for travel.
 In addition, they will work towards carbon neutrality for the county, also by 2030.

-Broadland District Council and South Norfolk Council are working on a joint Environmental Policy Statement and Action Plan.
+Broadland District Council and South Norfolk Council adopted their joint Environmental Policy Statement and Action Plan in July 2020.
 Norwich City Council are working on a new Carbon Management Plan and have adopted a vision document which commits to carbon neutrality by 2050.
 The GNLP will support achievement of any objectives or targets identified in adopted local strategies.